 Client meetings can sometimes be awkward — this simply comes with the territory of interacting with someone we don’t know well.
 The potential for weird pauses and miscomprehension escalates dramatically when the client is from another country.

 But it doesn’t have to be like this, you don’t have to walk into a meeting blind.
-It’s actually within your capacity to predict how another party with think, act and behave in a meeting.
+It’s actually within your capacity to predict how another party will think, act and behave in a meeting.

 In 1996, Richard D. Lewis wrote a book on managing across cultures, called “When Cultures Collide”.
 Recently, Business Insider published a series of diagrams from the book that visualize negotiation patterns in different cultures.
 These diagrams give a stunning insight into how conversation develops and decisions are reached in any given cultural context.
 (See your country?
 Let us know in the comments if it’s accurate!)